Picture this: You’ve got a perfect excuse to go shopping. You’re on the hunt for the perfect … something.

 That’s the emotional roller coaster of shopping: For every dollar we spend, there can be an emotional cost, too.
 Many people experience this.
 It’s not just you, it’s science.

-Take hormones.
+Take hormones, for example.
 Scientists have explored the connection between the hormone dopamine and shopping.
 Dopamine is associated with excitement; it helps us experience the thrill of the hunt, keeping us motivated while we track down the perfect birthday gift for a hard-to-buy-for friend.
 A rush of dopamine feels great, but there’s a catch: The brain releases it in anticipation of a reward (say, a purchase), as opposed to the reward itself.
 That could be why the “shopping high” vanishes once the spending is done.

 Using imaging technologies, researchers are also uncovering connections between particular parts of the brain and certain emotions — ones that we experience while we shop.
 The graph below shows parts of the brain that activated — that is, experienced increased blood flow — in response to different emotional stimuli, based on functional magnetic resonance imaging (fMRI).